meltzerj/socket.io-redis/README.md

 ### Usage

-When attaching your existing http server to Socket.io or creating a new websocket server with Socket, simply require the Redis Adapter and pass it to Socket.io as an option like so:
+When attaching your existing http server to Socket.io or creating a new websocket server with Socket.io, simply require the Redis Adapter and pass it to Socket.io as an option like so:

 ```js
 var RedisAdapter = require('socket.io-redis');